JiCiT/photo_prism_yaml_to_exif/README.md

                                     May be listed multiple times.
                                     NOTE: Match against *any* listed regex will be processed.

+        --[no-]cmp_mtime            Compare mtimes of YAML and image file.
+Process only if YAML newer than image.
+                                    DEFAULT: false
+                                    aka: --cmt

         --user_id INT               User ID to run as.
                                     DEFAULT: ( $ENV{'PPYX_UID'} | $EUID )
                                     aka --uid